samir8000/NaOH/chemicalanalysis/chemicalreactions.md

 <br><br><br>
 Residuals from the kraft process can be recycled into sodium hydroxide (which can be reused for the main process)<br>
 <br>
-Sodium sulfate is reacted with carbon under high temperatures to form sodium sulfate and carbon dioxide:<br>
+Sodium sulfate is reacted with carbon under high temperatures to form sodium sulfide and carbon dioxide:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Na<sub>2</sub>SO<sub>4</sub>(aq) + 2C(s) + heat ---> Na<sub>2</sub>S(aq) + 2CO<sub>2</sub>(g)<br>
 <br>
 The products of the above reaction then react with oxygen forming sodium carbonate and sulfur